orhun/git-cliff/website/blog/git-cliff-1.3.0.md

 ### Postprocessors ⚙️

-Now you can postprocess the changelog _after generation_:
+Now you can post-process the changelog _after generation_:

 > An array of commit postprocessors for manipulating the changelog before outputting.
 Can e.g. be used for replacing commit author with GitHub usernames.